 Darryl lives in a supported living household.
 He loves gardening and says: “I enjoy growing my own veg, being able to pick them and cook them.
 I grow tomatoes, strawberries, peppers and green beans, spring onions.
 I’ve been supported to become healthier this year by doing lots of exercise walking and using my treadmill, also eating healthy – lots of veg and fruit….”

 Engagement in Gardening

 In 2019, a partnership with local company Element 6 enabled us to purchase VegTrugs for our supported living households, community hubs and the Wantage Market Garden.
-This increased participation in gardening across Style Acre, with 87 people engaged with gardening in one of these settings.
+This has increased participation in gardening across Style Acre; at last count 87 people are engaged with gardening in at least one of these settings.

 Despite needing to focus on supporting people’s primary care through Covid-19 and despite the challenges we have faced, we have been determined to continue supporting both the physical and mental wellbeing of the people we support.
 We believe that gardening plays a very large part in keeping people we support healthy and happy.
 As for many, gardening has become even more important for the people we support during this time as a therapeutic and positive activity for people to undertake.
 People’s gardens have been used even more during lockdown.

 Our Gardening Coordinator, volunteers and support teams continue to support people safely in small groups and 1-2-1 at the Wantage Market Garden.
-We are also encouraging people to take part in our gardening competitions and wellbeing activities to further benefit from gardening at home while we gradually increase numbers at Wantage Market Garden.
+We are also continue to support people to take part in our gardening competitions and wellbeing activities to further benefit from gardening at home while we gradually increase numbers at Wantage Market Garden.